JaehongJayLee/data-collection-android/README.md

 - device information

 ## ONE instance for all sensor and setting values
-All of sensor and setting values are captured at the same time to represent them as one row of a table.
+All of sensor and setting values are captured at the same time to represent them as one row of database table.
 It is helpful to merge various data sources into a feature vector for machine learning problem.